How do you plan a low-cost funeral in Australia?

 Bank funeral exception.
 Most major Australian banks will pay the funeral director's itemised invoice directly from the deceased's frozen bank account, even before probate is granted.
 You do not need to wait for the estate to settle.
 See our guide on frozen bank accounts and paying for the funeral before probate.

 Centrelink bereavement payment.
-Surviving partners on a pension may receive up to 14 weeks of pension as a lump sum.
+Surviving partners on a pension may receive a lump sum covering the 14 weeks after the death, but it is the difference between the couple rate and the new single rate over that period, not the full pension for 14 weeks.
 See Services Australia - bereavement payments and our Centrelink bereavement payments guide.

 ATO compassionate release of super.
 You can apply to the ATO to release superannuation on compassionate grounds to pay for a funeral.
 The application must be lodged before paying the invoice.
 See our super early release guide.